napari/docs/docs/developers/architecture/napari_models.md

 # napari models and events

-This document explains the links between the three main components of napari: python models, Qt classes and vispy classes, with code examples.
+This document explains the links between the three main components of napari:
+Python models, Qt classes and vispy classes, with code examples.
 This knowledge is not necessary to use napari and is more aimed at developers interested in understanding the inner workings of napari.
 This document assumes you're familiar with basic usage of napari.